30 Fall Day Trips from Los Angeles— Plus Weekend Getaways

 Just two hours away from LA, Santa Ynez Valley feels a world away—it features a cluster of picturesque towns with distinctive charm and hills that stretch for days.
 Not only is the area full of family-friendly wineries, but there are also museums, farms, and ranches to entertain the kids between winery visits.

 Explore Dinosaur Caves Park in Pismo Beach.
 Photo by Sammy Katta/CC BY-NC 2.0

 27. Pismo Beach

-Take a trip to this little seaside town that is packed with history and character.
+Take a trip up the PCH to this little seaside town that is packed with history and character.
 Fall is our favorite time to come because starting in October you can take a trip to the Pismo Beach Monarch Butterfly Grove where thousands of butterflies gather.
 Kids love the downtown area of Pismo Beach by the pier where Pismo Bowl has an old-school alley and arcade, and be sure to visit the nearby Dinosaur Caves Park.

 28. San Luis Obispo

 Visiting SLO in the fall means there won’t be any crowds when you visit Avila Valley Barn and Avila Hot Springs.
 Downtown SLO is a vibrant place; take a stroll around the city's core (don't miss Bubblegum Alley!) and make a stop at the San Luis Obispo Children's Museum.
 Then you gotta spend at least one night at the fabulous Madonna Inn.

 Monterey is famous for its world-class Monterey Bay Aquarium as well as the more touristy Cannery Row and Fisherman's Wharf.
 Nearby, the quaint village of Carmel-by-the-Sea is a great place to get lunch.
 The hiking by this stretch of coast can’t be beat.